 In the face of his uncle Henry VIII's hostility to Scotland, the King attempted to strengthen the 'auld alliance' with France.
-Negotiations began with the French for the hand of Madeleine, the daughter of Francis II of France, who provided her with a substantial dowry.
+Negotiations began with the French for the hand of Madeleine of Valois, the daughter of Francis II of France, who provided her with a substantial dowry.
 Francis held reservations about sending his very delicate daughter to Scotland, fearing that the harsh Scottish climate would undermine her precarious health and such proved to be the case.
 The sixteen year old Queen of Scotland died within two months of arriving in her new country.

-James renewed his matrimonial negotiations with the French, his attention was this time focused on Marie of Guise, a tall and strongly built widow, who unlike his first choice, enjoyed robust health.
+James renewed his matrimonial negotiations with the French, his attention was this time focused on Mary of Guise, a tall and strongly built widow, who unlike his first choice, enjoyed robust health.
 Marie was the eldest daughter of Claude, Duke of Guise and Antoinette of Bourbon.
 Henry VIII had been his nephew's rival for the hand of the lady.
 After the death of his third Queen, Jane Seymour, Henry had begun to make overtures to the French, quoting that he was large in person and had need of a large wife.
 Apparently, Marie was not over eager to enter into the match and when Henry remarked on her fine stature she retorted with the witty repartee that although her body was big, she had a very small neck.
 She consented instead to marry James.

 James and Marie quickly produced two sons, James and Robert.
 The stage seemed set for domestic bliss when the hand of tragedy struck.
 Prince Robert survived but two days and was quickly followed to the grave by his elder brother James, the heir to the throne, at but eleven months old.
 Rumours of poison circulated at the time but it is more likely that the babies were simply two more victims of the appalling infant mortality rate of the times.